espressif/esp-idf/docs/en/api-guides/general-notes.rst

 3. For software CPU reset and watchdog CPU reset: configure SPI flash based on EFUSE values, and attempt to load the code from flash.
 This step is described in more detail in the next paragraphs.
 If loading code from flash fails, unpack BASIC interpreter into the RAM and start it.
 Note that RTC watchdog is still enabled when this happens, so unless any input is received by the interpreter, watchdog will reset the SOC in a few hundred milliseconds, repeating the whole process.
 If the interpreter receives any input from the UART, it disables the watchdog.

 Application binary image is loaded from flash starting at address 0x1000.
 First 4kB sector of flash is used to store secure boot IV and signature of the application image.
 Please check secure boot documentation for details about this.

 ..
 TODO: describe application binary image format, describe optional flash configuration commands.

 Second stage bootloader
 ^^^^^^^^^^^^^^^^^^^^^^^

 In ESP-IDF, the binary image which resides at offset 0x1000 in flash is the second stage bootloader.
 Second stage bootloader source code is available in components/bootloader directory of ESP-IDF.
-Note that this arrangement is not the only one possible with the ESP32 chip.
+Note that this arrangement is not the only one possible with the {IDF_TARGET_NAME} chip.
 It is possible to write a fully featured application which would work when flashed to offset 0x1000, but this is out of scope of this document.
 Second stage bootloader is used in ESP-IDF to add flexibility to flash layout (using partition tables), and allow for various flows associated with flash encryption, secure boot, and over-the-air updates (OTA) to take place.

 When the first stage bootloader is finished checking and loading the second stage bootloader, it jumps to the second stage bootloader entry point found in the binary image header.

 Second stage bootloader reads the partition table found at offset 0x8000.
 See :doc:`partition tables <partition-tables>` documentation for more information.
 The bootloader finds factory and OTA partitions, and decides which one to boot based on data found in *OTA info* partition.

 For the selected partition, second stage bootloader copies data and code sections which are mapped into IRAM and DRAM to their load addresses.
 For sections which have load addresses in DROM and IROM regions, flash MMU is configured to provide the correct mapping.
 Note that the second stage bootloader configures flash MMU for both PRO and APP CPUs, but it only enables flash MMU for PRO CPU.
 Reason for this is that second stage bootloader code is loaded into the memory region used by APP CPU cache.
 The duty of enabling cache for APP CPU is passed on to the application.
 Once code is loaded and flash MMU is set up, second stage bootloader jumps to the application entry point found in the binary image header.